 Psychotherapeutic and psychosocial treatments have been shown to be a highly effective part of a well-balanced care plan for a person diagnosed with schizophrenia who has been stabilized on antipsychotic medications.
 These treatments provide ongoing emotional and case management support; which in turn provide the foundation for life skills and interpersonal relationships.
 As a result, the schizophrenic is less like to experience a relapse of symptoms requiring additional hospitalization.

-If you or a loved one is suffering with symptoms of schizophrenia, you are encouraged to reach out for a complimentary, caring, and confidential consultation at 800-787-1721.
+If you or a loved one is suffering with symptoms of schizophrenia, call Professional Intervention Resources now for a confidential review of your case 305-467-8666.